Bring Cooking Classes to your Classroom

 How Mushrooms are Grown and Harvested

-We're grown from spores which are the special reproduction organisms found in all fungus.
+We grow in the dark from spores which are organisms found in all fungus.
 There are up to 1 billion spores in every one of us.

 Choosing Mushrooms